 3 Under No. 4 of 1960 s.
 5 a reference to “the Church of England in Western Australia” is to be construed as a reference to the Church of England in Australia so far as it is in the State.
 The name of the “Church of England in Australia” was changed to the “Anglican Church of Australia” by No. 121 of 1976 s.
 3. This reference to the original name has not been changed due to its context.

+4 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
+50 had not come into operation.
+It reads as follows:

+50. Heading to preamble

+(1) This section amends the Acts listed in the Table.

+(2) In each Act listed in the Table after the long title insert:

+Preamble